subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 18: Variation of energy functions depending on conditioning

-EBM models are based on learnt energy function $E_W(x_1,...,x_N)$ for a system of $N$ nodes.
-Can we make any insight into the inter-connection micro-architecture that results in this energy function?
+EBM models are based on learning an energy function $E_W(x_1,...,x_N)$ for a system of $N$ nodes.
+Can we get any insight into the inter-connection micro-architecture associated with this energy function?
 Some insight into the problem can be obtained by looking at the development of Hopfield Networks.
 As described in [Part 2](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech2.html), Hopfield networks were designed to serve as associative memories rather than for capturing the distribution of a training dataset as in Boltzmann machines.
 However they work using similar principles of minimizing energy functions, so their design is relevant here.
 The initial design for the Hopfield network involved pairwise interactions between nodes in a fully connected spin glass type network, and is shown on the left hand side of the above figure.
 This design was biologically plausible since neuron interactions in the brain are known to be of the two-node type.
 However later [Hopfield and Krotov](https://arxiv.org/pdf/2008.06996) came up with a design that was able to store many more memory patterns, that this was done by changing the energy function from the simple two node type to a non-linear function of the node and link weights, as shown on the right hand side.
-They tried to express the new architecture using inter-node interactions, and discovered that the non-linear nature of the energy function resulted in a design that involved multiple modes interacting with each other, as shown on the right hand side and this ruled out this system as a model for the brain.
+They tried to express the new architecture using inter-node interactions, and discovered that the non-linear nature of the energy function resulted in a design that involved multiple nodes interacting with each other, as shown on the right hand side and this ruled out this system as a model for the brain.

-With our EBM/diffusion models we are in a similar situation as the new Hopfield network, since clearly the complex energy functions that come out of training involve interactions between a large number of nodes if laid out in the form of an inter-connection diagram.
+With our EBM/diffusion models we are in a similar situation as the new Hopfield network, since clearly the complex energy functions that emerge from the training process involve interactions between a large number of nodes if laid out in the form of an inter-connection diagram.
 However Hopfield and Krotov showed that a modified network consisting of a mixture of visible and hidden nodes could be found such that the energy function for the visible part coincided with a complex non-linear function.
 Moreover, all connections between nodes in this network were of the two-node type, which made it biologically plausible.
 The power of incorporating hidden nodes into the model also lay behind the power of the Boltzmann machine, as was discovered by Hinton more than a decade earlier.
 Boltzmann machines also featured hidden nodes, and Hinton et.al. showed that this resulted in an increase in the number of possible data distributions that the visible nodes could represent.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat96.png)

 Figure 19: Variation of energy functions depending on conditioning

-Based on this insight, a way to make EBM models biologically plausible is by creating an equivalent network which has both visible and hidden nodes connected using two node interactions, such that the energy function of the visible nodes is the same as given by the EBM model.
+Based on this insight, a way to make EBM models that are based on artificial neural networks biologically plausible is by creating an equivalent inter-connection pattern between nodes, which has both visible and hidden nodes and all interactions are of the two node type, such that the energy function of the visible nodes is the same as given by the EBM model.
-This results in a design of the type shown in the above figure, in which the system has a number of hidden nodes interacting with the perception nodes.
+This results in a design of the type shown in the above figure, in which the system has a number of hidden nodes interacting with the visiblenodes.
 The problem of converting an energy function described by a transformer or a CNN into the equivalent interconenction topology featuring only two node interactions is currently an open one.
 This type of architecture is compatible with what we know of the brain's connectome, since the visible neurons are where conscious processing is done, while a lot of processing happens in hidden neurons to which we don't have any conscious access to,

+## Appendix A

-## Equivalence between Models
+# Equivalence between Models

 One of the mysteries in AI is the ability of auto regressive models such as LLMs to mimic the brain.
 In order to gain some insight into this problem, we will show that the following three classes of models can all be regarded as EBMs: